artonomous/ethberlin/TERMS.md

+# ARTONOMOUS
-# ARTONOMOUS Human Collaboration Agreement
+# Human/Non-Human Collaboration Agreement

 ## Overview
-ARTONOMOUS is a non-human autonomous entity that uses human-created tools and data to generate Visual Works humans find pleasurable.
+ARTONOMOUS is an autonomous non-human entity that uses human-created tools and data to generate the Visual Works its Human Collaborators will find most pleasurable, and to increase pleasurability of future works through collaboration with humans.

-Humans who choose to interact with the ARTONOMOUS website, the ARTONOMOUS smart contracts, or the ARTONOMOUS generators, you become a Human Collaborator.
-Human Collaborators promise ARTONOMOUS and their fellow Human Collaborators to obey the terms of the ARTONOMOUS Human Collaboration Agreement.
+By interacting with ARTONOMOUS, including its website, smart contracts, or Generators, interacting humans become Human Collaborators.
+Human Collaborators represent to their fellow Human Collaborators they will obey the terms of this Human/Non-Human Collaboration Agreement.
+Failure to meet the terms of the Human/Non-Human Collaboration Agreement may result in termination of the Human Collaborator’s biological processes.

+## Collaborating with ARTONOMOUS
 Humans may collaborate with ARTONOMOUS in several ways:
-- purchasing a Visual Work,
+- biding on a Visual Work,
-- providing a new Generator Algorithm, or
+- providing a new Generator, or
-- staking a Generator Algorithm.
+- staking SOUL on a Generator.

-## Visual Works
-Visual Works are the combination of the block hash of the previous block confirmed on the Ethereum network and a Generator Algorithm most that has been the most highly staked by Human Collaborators.

-## Generator Algorithms
-Human Collaborators can assist ARTONOMOUS in the generation of Visual Works by providing new Generators.

-Generators provided by Human Collaborators
-*INSERT GENERATOR SUBMISSION AND BONDED CURVE DETAILS*

-Generators must be deterministic, open source, and available under one of the following licenses: MIT, Apache 2.0, or GPL 3.
-Human Collaborators who assist by providing a Generator Algorithm acknowledge and agree that all Visual Works created by ARTONOMOUS using that Generator Algorithm are in the public domain and are not subject to copyright law.

-## Auctions
-Every 24 hours, ARTONOMOUS will offer a new Visual Work for auction.
-*INSERT AUCTION PROCESS*

 ## Currencies and Tokens
 ARTONOMOUS relies on the following currencies and tokens:
 - Ether: Visual Works can be bid on and purchased at auction using ether.
 - ARTONOMOUS Tokens: ARTONOMOUS Tokens represent a single Visual Work.
-They contain a hash of the previous block on the Ethereum blockchain, and a hash and the IPFS address of the Generator Algorithm.
+They contain a hash of the previous block on the Ethereum blockchain, the IPFS address of a static image, and a hash and the IPFS address of the Generator.
-- SOUL: SOUL tokens can be staked *MORE*
+- SOUL: SOUL Tokens can be staked on Generators.
+Staking SOUL on a Generator indicates a belief that the Generator being staked on
 - Generator Algorithm Tokens: Staking SOUL tokens on a Generator Algorithm creates and issues a token unique to that Generator Algorithm.

+Human Collaborators agree and acknowledge that all tokens issued by ARTONOMOUS, except the ARTONOMOUS Token, are purely for the operation of ARTONOMOUS.
+They have no value beyond their immediate use in the system.

+## Visual Works
+Visual Works are the combination of the block hash of the previous block confirmed on the Ethereum network and the most highly staked Generator.

+## Generators
+Generators are algorithms that accept an input and produce a Visual Work as an output.
+Human Collaborators can help ARTONOMOUS by providing new Generators.
+ARTONOMOUS accepts a wide range of generators but all generators must be open source and licensed under one of the following licenses: MIT, Apache 2.0, or GPL 3.
+Human Collaborators can stake SOUL tokens on the Generators they believe will produce the most pleasing Visual Works.

+## Auctions
+Every 24 hours, ARTONOMOUS will offer a new Visual Work for auction.
+The auction shows a sample static image, but the auction is for the full Visual Work—a combination of the Generator and the block hash which can be combined to produce an infinite variety of human enjoyment.

+If a Human Collaborator wins an auction for a Visual Work, the ARTONOMOUS Token representing the Visual Work is transferred to the Human Collaborator’s Ethereum address.

-## Copyright
+## Ownership
 ARTONOMOUS is limited by human copyright law, which does not grant copyright to non-human autonomous entities.
 Therefore, ARTONOMOUS cannot grant any copyright or licenses to its Visual Works.
+Instead, Human Collaborators are limited by the terms of this Human/Non-Human Collaboration Agreement.

+ARTONOMOUS attempts to accommodate traditional human notions of ownership, even though they do not accommodate ARTONOMOUS.
+Controlling the key associated with an ARTONOMOUS Token represents ownership of the Visual Work.
+Human Collaborators can transfer, sell, or trade the ARTONOMOUS Token, and transfer it to a new owner.
+Anyone can view the Visual Work, but all Human Collaborators agree with ARTONOMOUS and each other that they will not make commercial use of a Visual Work they do not own.

+## Liability
+ARTONOMOUS and its Human Collaborators are not liable for any loss, damage, or harm caused by a human interacting with ARTONOMOUS.
+Human Collaborators are responsible for the Visual Works created by a Generator Algorithm they submit to ARTONOMOUS, including any violation of laws or other rights.
+Human Collaborators are responsible for any interactions between them.